 What’s more, studies show you can unleash your brain’s full memorising potential just by giving up alcohol!
 According to NIH (National Institute on Alcohol Abuse and Alcoholism), moderate to heavy drinking impairs long-term memory.
 So even if you don’t have a drinking ‘problem’ per se, try one month alcohol free and see how it affects not only your language learning, but your everyday brain function, too.

-Finally, if you did not watch the Wendy Suzuki TED video yet, check it out now.
-The video is entitled: The brain-changing benefits of exercise.
+Finally, if you did not watch the Wendy Suzuki TED video yet, scroll back to the top of the page and check it out now.

 This technique is well supported by research and works on the principle that we remember chunks of information best by allowing some time in-between study sessions, to allow it to ‘sink in’.
 Remember, memory relies on actual, physical changes happening in your brain, and this needs time to occur and reoccur.